burhanmt/property/Readme.md

 ## Requirements

 - PHP 7.0 and above.
-- to create a db and fill up the credentials constants which are in src/Settings.php file.
+- to create a db and fill in the credentials constants which are in src/Settings.php file.

 ## Conclusion
 In a nutshell, I developed  readable, expandable test project.
 I am not so  satisfied of the codes which I've written to develop it